TeamPandory/pandorytool/README.md

 # Pandorytool + Jailbreak
-A tool to automate ROM installation for the Pandora Games 3D / Saga 3D compatible systems / GOLDENSKY G6 / PANDORA 9H*)
+A tool to automate ROM installation for the Pandora Games 3D / Saga 3D compatible systems / GOLDENSKY G6 / 3D RRTV 12S / PANDORA 9H*)

 * No jailbreak yet on the 9H.